Skip to main content

 2. We do not perform first-party product testing

-5. The Belkin BSV804 best-USB-C-surge-protector finding is from Reviewed, with Wirecutter's dorm pick and the 4000-joule / UL 1449 specifications
+5. The Belkin BSV804 best-USB-C-surge-protector finding is from Reviewed, with Wirecutter's dorm pick and the 4000-joule / UL 1449 specifications on its 6 ft flat-plug cord

 10. The DGH Cost-per-Year-of-Use score is the proprietary metric reused in this guide: true cost (MSRP minus expected resale) divided by expected lifespan times utilization intensity, reported in dollars per year and normalized to a 0-10 scale; its formula, factor weights, and per-product scores are documented in the methodology block above and in src/lib/content/metrics-registry.json